johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 2
   final: true
   lyric: |
-    Curses and hexes, never can they ruin me
+    Curses and hexes, never can they ruin me.
   commentary: |
     This is a classic of the “bunch of women screaming nonsensically atop a heavily over-orchestrated backing track” genre: a Eurovision staple but hardly worth the three minutes.